The orange Tree Surgery company in Leicester

 Over the next 15 years the business grew significantly.
 Throughout this time, Beddow Tree Specialists continued to invest in training and development of staff and even developed an inhouse Apprenticeship Scheme.
 Peaking at around 30 full time staff.

 Beddow Tree Specialists then took a different route in the market.
 A smaller more efficient set up was targeted with its own base and yard in one place.
-We currently have 8 full time operatives and 1 committed to advisory role.
-Keeping the size smaller offers increased customer focus and a slightly less all consuming work load for the owner!
-As a result we are still able to undertake large jobs with upto 9 tree surgeons on a single site at once.
-But also the flatter structure within the business enables more contact between owner and employees to aid in refining and improving both staff and service.
+Nowadays we operate a smaller efficient crew with approximately 10 full time operatives and 1 committed to advisory role.
+Keeping the crew size smaller offers increased customer focus and as a result we are still able to undertake large jobs on a single site at once.
+In addition, the flatter structure within the business enables more contact between owner and employees to aid in refining and improving both staff and service.

 Beddow Tree Specialists aims to minimise the impact we have as a business on the environment.